Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Learning Expectation Values

 As shown in Fig.~\ref{fig:observable_performance}(c, d), the FNO accurately predicts the dynamics of two-local observables, both over a single cycle and for multiple periods.
 Importantly, the two-body term shown in the figure is not in the family of Hamiltonians in Eq.~\ref{eq:TFIM}, highlighting that the FNO captures correlators beyond those directly encoded in the Hamiltonian.
 All two-local spin correlators are learned with high precision, as shown in the cyan curves in Fig.~\ref{fig:observable_performance}(e, f).

-Beyond this setup, FNOs exhibit broader predictive power.
-In the above example, $\{B_\text{in}\}$ is the set of all $3L$ one-local operators.
-In general, $\{ B_{\text{in}}\}$ does not have to contain one-local operators; instead, it can be \textit{any} randomly chosen subset of $\{B_i\}$.
-We have also empirically discovered that the number of input observables that is required for FNO to learn the dynamics of all observables is much smaller than $3L$.
+Remarkably, FNOs exhibit broader predictive power beyond this setup.
+The input observables do \textit{not} have to be all one-local.
+In general, the inputs $\{ B_{\text{in}}\}$ can be \textit{any} randomly chosen subset of $\{B_i\}$; the FNO can learn the mapping from $\{ B_{\text{in}}\}$ to the rest of the local observables, $\{ B_{\text{out}}\} = \{ B_i \} \backslash \{ B_{\text{in}}\}$.
+We have also empirically discovered that the number of input observables that is required for FNO to learn the dynamics is much smaller than $3L$, the number of one-local observables.
 In fact, we will argue that for our model, the FNO only needs $\sim L$ input observables to learn an accurate representation of the system's dynamics.

 To demonstrate this point, we first examine the testing loss during training for different numbers of input observables $k$, where $k:= |\{ B_{ \text{in}}\}|$ is the number of observables fed into the FNO.
 The relative test error is defined analogously to Eq.~\ref{eq:observable_to_observable_loss}, except normalized by the ground truth: